MrMonsk/Coda/_posts/2016-01-06-fizzbuzz-and-string-reverse.md

 header-img: "img/post-bg-02.jpg"
 ---

-Having been told my countless friends and mentors that the same coding challenges will appear again and again, I thought it best to go through the most common ones and practice them as much as possible.
+Having been told by countless friends and mentors that the same coding challenges will appear again and again, I thought it best to go through the most common ones and practice them as much as possible.

 ### FizzBuzz:
 >Write a program that prints the numbers from 1 to 100.
 But for multiples of three print `Fizz` instead of the number and for the multiples of five print `Buzz`.
 For numbers which are multiples of both three and five print `FizzBuzz`.